allegro/blog/_posts/2021-04-29-how-to-ruin-elasticsearch-performance.md

 Also note that subqueries can hinder many optimizations search engines employ.
 I mentioned earlier that Lucene will sort postings lists by length when AND-ing them together, but this only works reliably if the lengths of the lists are known.
 For a postings list of a single word, its length is stored in the index and known exactly.
-For a nested subexpression, Lucene would either need to evaluate the whole subquery first to learn the size of the results (which is usually not possible since the query plan needs to be ready before the query starts executing), or, not knowing the size, it tries to estimate it based on the sizes of its constituents.
+For a nested subexpression, Lucene would either need to evaluate the whole subquery first to learn the size of the results (which is usually not possible since the query plan needs to be ready before the query starts executing) or, not knowing the size, it tries to estimate the size based on the sizes of its constituents.
 For example, it may estimate the result size of a subquery with OR-s as the sum of its inputs.
 However, this estimate may be off, and thus cause suboptimal query performance further up the stack.
 Takeaway:
 * subqueries are great at hindering global query optimizations.